Robert Munro November 5th, 2009

 Senior Lecturer in Linguistics, School or Arts, Language and Cultures, University of Manchester

 Dissertation: Semantics and pragmatics of evidentials in Cuzco Quechua

 Japanese-English Translator, Fry Translation, and Adjunct Lecturer, Department of English, Boise State University

 Stefan Heinz Kaufmann —

-Associate Professor, Department of Linguistics, Northwestern University.
+Associate Professor, Department of Linguistics, University of Connecticut.